jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 :red:`NOT close`  :red:`NOT pressed`  :red:`NOT pressed`  :red:`NOT in park`  :red:`False`
 ==========  ==================  ==================  ==================  ==========

-the only time I can start this car is if the key is :green:`close` to the ignition, the brake is being :green:`pressed`, the start button is :green:`pressed` and the car gear is :green:`in park`.
+the only time I can start this car is if the key is :green:`close` to the ignition, the start button is :green:`pressed` AND the brake is being :green:`pressed` AND the car gear is :green:`in park`.

 ----